JUNE 9 ONLY: Test-to-Stay/Rapid testing at Syphax will close at 6 p.m. due to a staffing shortage.

-To participate, CIAN needs a signed consent form from a parent/guardian which can be found here.
+To participate, Aegis Science Corp needs a signed consent form from a parent/guardian which can be found here.
 Symptomatic PCR-RT test results are typically available 24 to 48 hours and are emailed directly to parents.
 For those students or staff who test positive, the laboratory will call directly to relay the results and provide specific advice regarding further action.